engsiraj/reactjs_best_practice/README.md

 ## import and exports files and links

-First we will create file for adding what we want to export `utils/contant.js/ts/jsx` in utilsfor components.
+First we will create file for adding what we want to export `utils/contant.js/ts/jsx` for components.

 ```javascript
 import MusicNoteIcon from "@mui/icons-material/MusicNote";